pauloprsdesouza/rec-twitter-ontology/README.md

 <h1 align="center">RecTwitter Ontology</h1>
-A Twitter domain ontology was created for representing the extracted data from a Twitter user account.
-The building process of the Twitter ontology was based a development methodology called Methontology.
+This ontology was created to represent some entities of the Twitter domain in order to annotate the extracted data from a Twitter user account.
+The building process of the Twitter ontology was based on a development methodology called Methontology.

-# Classes
+## Classes
 Two classes were created based on information obtained from the conceptualization stage.
 Most terms have definitions, which have been described in notes.
 Figure 1 presents examples of the created classes.
 <p align="center">
   <img src="/images/class-ontology.png" width="500">